khaledmo77/LibraryManagementSystem-/README.md

 Library Management System

 Welcome to the Library Management System project!
-This system is developed using ASP.NET MVC, Entity Framework Core, and an In-Memory Database to manage books, authors, and borrowing transactions.
-The application follows the N-Tier Architecture and utilizes the Service Pattern to separate business logic from the controllers.
-ASP.NET Identity is used for user authentication and authorization, creating distinct layers for users and admins.
+This system is built with ASP.NET MVC, Entity Framework Core, and an In-Memory Database to efficiently manage books, authors, and borrowing transactions.
+The system follows N-Tier Architecture with the Service Pattern to separate business logic from controllers.
+ASP.NET Identity is implemented for secure user authentication and authorization.

-This system is built on .NET 9 and provides a robust solution for managing library operations with dynamic book availability and transactions.
+Built on .NET 9, this application provides a scalable and robust solution for managing library operations, including dynamic book availability and transaction management.

 Project Overview
-The Library Management System allows users to:
+The Library Management System provides a user-friendly platform to:

-Manage books (add, edit, delete, view).
+Manage Books: Add, edit, delete, and view books.

-Manage authors (add, edit, delete, view).
+Manage Authors: Add, edit, delete, and view authors.

-Track borrowing and returning books.
+Track Borrowing and Returning: Manage the borrowing process and track book returns.

-Dynamically update book availability based on borrowing status.
+Dynamic Book Availability: Update book availability in real-time based on borrowing status.

-Implement user authentication using ASP.NET Identity for managing users and admins.
+User Authentication: Leverage ASP.NET Identity for user and admin roles.

-Core Features:
+Core Features
-1. Author Management:
+1. Author Management
-Add, Edit, Delete, and List Authors.
+Add, Edit, Delete, and List Authors

-Ensure each author’s full name is unique and follows the required format.
+Ensure each author's full name is unique.

-Validate email with unique addresses.
+Email Validation: Enforce unique email addresses.

-Optional: Website and biography.
+Optional fields: Website and Biography.

-A read-only list of books written by the author.
+View books written by each author.

-2. Book Management:
+2. Book Management
-Add, Edit, Delete, and List Books.
+Add, Edit, Delete, and List Books

-Each book has:
+Required book details:

-Title (required).
+Title

-Genre (selectable from predefined list).
+Genre (selectable from a predefined list)

-Description (optional, max 300 characters).
+Description (optional, max 300 characters)

-Associated author (from dropdown).
+Associated Author (selected from a dropdown)

-3. Book Library:
+3. Book Library
-Lists books with their status (available or borrowed).
+View a list of books with their status (available or borrowed).

-Filters based on status, borrow date, and return date.
+Filter by book status, borrow date, and return date.

-Borrowing Feature: Allows users to borrow books if available.
+Borrowing Feature: Borrow available books.

-Returning Feature: Marks books as available after returning.
+Returning Feature: Mark books as available upon return.

-4. Borrowing Transactions:
+4. Borrowing Transactions
-Track the borrowing and returning of books.
+Track borrowing and returning of books.

-Prevent borrowing if a book is already checked out.
+Prevent borrowing a book that is already checked out.

-Ensure return updates the availability and set correct timestamps.
+Availability Update: Ensure the book status is correctly updated on return.

-5. UI/UX Enhancements:
+5. UI/UX Enhancements
-Pagination for books in the library.
+Pagination for improved navigation.

-Partial Views for dynamic book details and borrowing status.
+Partial Views for dynamic updates on book details and borrowing status.

-JavaScript dynamically updates book availability on the borrowing page.
+JavaScript to dynamically update book availability when borrowing or returning books.

-Identity Package for managing user authentication.
+ASP.NET Identity for managing secure user authentication.

 Running the Project
 Prerequisites
-Before running the project, ensure you have the following installed:
+Ensure you have the following installed:

 .NET SDK 9 or later.

 Visual Studio 2022 or later.

-SQL Server for production database (in-memory database is used by default).
+SQL Server (for production database; in-memory database is used by default).

 Setup Instructions
 Clone the Repository: